PunamA/2019-05-29-elixir-nottingham/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-carpentry: "FIXME"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
+carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "University of Nottingham"        # brief name of host site without address (e.g., "Euphoric State University")
 address: " Nottingham NG7 2RD, Great Britain"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")